-If you need expert help regarding your SwimCount™ product or help reading your test result, please send us an e-mail email@example.com we will assist you.
-Remember to note from where you have bought your SwimCount™ test + attach a picture of your test result (taken within 5 minutes for a valid result!), the LOT NO and Expiry Date stated on the side of the pack for a quicker feedback.
+If you need expert help regarding your SwimCount™ Sperm Quality Test product or help reading your test result, please send us an e-mail firstname.lastname@example.org we will assist you.
+Remember to note from where you have bought your SwimCount™ Sperm Quality Test plus kindly attach a picture of your test result (taken within 5 Minutes after pulling back the slider for a valid result!), the LOT No. and the Expiry Date stated on the side of the pack for a quicker feedback.

 Some Frequently Asked Questions are stated below: